qiuxintao101/cobra/docs/detail.rst

 Sub-folder ``rpkm.{}_num_sample.{}_scale.{}_fliter.cov.{}``
 ------------------------------

-Stores unsupervised anlaysis results that paramaters used for filter the read counts is indicated in the folder name.
+Stores unsupervised anlaysis results.
+Paramaters used for filtering the read counts file is indicated in the folder name.

-For example, the folder name 'rpkm.2_num_sample.3_scale.q_fliter.cov.2' means that the unsupervised analysis under this folder is filter by the following criteria.
+For example, the folder name 'rpkm.2_num_sample.3_scale.q_fliter.cov.2' means that the unsupervised analysis under this folder is filter by the following criteria:

 - ``rpkm.2_num_sample.3`` - at least three samples in the data set have minmal rpkm 2